-2.4 The Employment Zone uses Station Road as the main artery route, a predominantly vehicular route with a consistent footway to the south side of the road.
-This footway leads to a microamenity hub around the junction between Station Road and Riec-Sur-Belon Way which includes a pub, petrol station and church, and from where provides walking and cycling links to the wider areas of Ilminster.

-2.5 Footpaths also run through the open fields.
-These green links also run to the landscape offering connections the national cycle network, bridleways and footpaths.
+- 2.4 The Employment Zone uses Station Road as the main route, a predominantly vehicular route with a consistent footway to the south side of the road.
+This footway leads to a micro-amenity hub around the junction between Station Road and Riec-Sur-Belon Way which includes a pub, petrol station and church.
+From here walking and cycling routes link to the wider areas of Ilminster. - 2.5 Footpaths also run through the open fields.
+These green links run to the landscape offering connections to the national cycle network, bridleways and footpaths.
 The limited pedestrian access through residential areas can stifle integration between different areas.
 However the pathways that do exist provide potentially for public realm improvement, such as the pond opposite Winterhay Lane.
 There is off-road parking for both commercial and residential means throughout the area, and the fairly flat level to the landscape encourages walking and cycling.